What is the distance that I have to be to a University/College?

 How many meals per day do I have to provide?

-Three meals per day.
-Breakfast and lunch may be self serve (meaning the student will use all your ingredients and prepare their own breakfast and lunch).
+Two meals per day.
+Breakfast and dinner Monday to Friday, and three meals on the weekend.
+Breakfast may be self serve (meaning the student will use all your ingredients and prepare their own breakfast and lunch).
 The evening meal must be prepared by the host.
 Some snacks should also be provided for the student as well as fresh fruit.

 My student wants to stay over at a friend's house overnight.
 Are they allowed?

 If the student is over-age (over 18 years) they are allowed to stay over at friends homes.
 If the student is underage, you need them to have signed permission from the school.

 What do I do if the student does not attend school?